Stocks pull back on Wall Street as inflation concerns grow - WTMJ

 AP Business Writers

-Stocks were falling broadly on Tuesday, led by banks, a wide range of retailers and big technology stocks as inflation remains a growing concern among investors.
+Banks and energy companies led a broad pullback for stocks Tuesday, knocking the Dow Jones Industrial Average more than 470 points lower and wiping out the market’s gains from last week.

+The S&P 500 lost 0.9%.
+That, plus its losses Monday, outweigh the benchmark index’s gains last week.
+The Dow sank 1.4%, its worst day since Feb.
+26. Treasury yields mostly edged higher.

+The market’s downturn so far this week reflects growing worries among investors that inflation is rising.
 Any significant acceleration of inflation would be a drag on the overall market and could crimp the broader economic recovery.
+The selling comes ahead of a key measure of inflation at the consumer level due to be released by the government Wednesday.

 The market is going through a period of “digestion” as the economy recovers and is due for some consolidation following a strong run, said Sunitha Thomas, national portfolio advisor at Northern Trust Wealth Management.
 Rising inflation isn’t unusual given the strong economic recovery along with a surge in company earnings, she said.